sparkflows/sparkflows-docs/docs/user-guide/data-profile/index.rst

    :alt: Dataset
    :width: 75%

-On refreshing the page after successful execution of the process, the status will be updated to green and the execution result is displayed at the right hand side.
+On refreshing the page after successful execution of the process, the latest execution result is displayed on the page.

 .. figure:: ../../_assets/user-guide/data-profile/dataset_result.PNG
    :alt: Dataset